Félix Trutat: Life and work

 He studied with Léon Cogniet and Pierre-Paul Hamon at the École nationale supérieure des Beaux-Arts in Paris.
 He also absorbed stylistic influences from the Venetian Old Masters that he copied in the Louvre.

 He died of tuberculosis at the age of twenty-four, with no known offspring.

 Many of his works are reminiscent of Gustave Courbet.
 A majority of them are in the collection of the Musée des beaux-arts de Dijon; including his self-portrait.
 Among those on display elsewhere is a portrait of an unidentified woman at the Musée national Jean-Jacques Henner.

 A street in Dijon has been named after him.

 His cousin, Eugène Trutat, was a well known photographer and Director of the Muséum de Toulouse.

-His first painting, Nude Girl on a Panther Skin, was used by John Berger to illustrate the concept of male gaze in his groundbreaking work Ways of Seeing.
-(Berger identified it within the book by an alternate title, Reclining Baccante).
+His first painting, Nude Girl on a Panther Skin, was used by John Berger to illustrate the concept of the male gaze in his groundbreaking work Ways of Seeing.
+(Berger identified it within the book by an alternate title, Reclining Bacchante).